-Objective 14: Enhance consular protection, assistance and cooperation throughout the migration cycle with sizeable numbers of citizens abroad are generally represented at the embassy and consular level in the main destination countries of their nationals.
+Objective 14: Enhance consular protection, assistance and cooperation throughout the migration cycle

+Objective 14 is one of the rare sections of GCM dealing with a State's nationals abroad rather than migrants within its territory.
+Arab countries with sizeable numbers of citizens abroad are generally represented at the embassy and consular level in the main destination countries of their nationals.
 Protecting its citizens abroad is also commonly seen as a State's duty, although not all countries have developed specific tools for this purpose.